 - Seek a state of play where everybody is listening, and everyone is leading:

 Power structures perpetuate oppression.
 We are all leaders, and we are all followers.
 In this way we break apart hierarchies and model a way of life that focuses on the collective rather than the individual.

 Improv and impulse training brings our subconscious biases to the surface, and allows us to re-examine problematic beliefs that we have internalised through lifetimes of societal conditioning.

 - Diversify Cast:

 Make every effort to seek out players and audience from diverse backgrounds; seek diversity of age, race, gender, ability, wealth.

-We have been very lucky to receive support from Radstorm, NSPIRG, Pride Halifax, and Halifax North Branch Library
+We have been very lucky to receive support from Radstorm, NSPIRG, Pride Halifax, Open Mic House, and Halifax North Branch Library